nagrjungururaj/Car-Price-Finder/README.md

 # Model
 -Inital data cleaning & statistics
--Feature selection using random forests is done to find feature importances
+-Feature selection using ExtraTreesRegressor is done to find feature importances
 -Uses an elastic regression model to predict the price of cars using the feature columns of "car data.csv"

 # Model API